Home altar (Christianity)

 A homemade attached altar made from wood in a Traditional Catholic home.
 It combines devotional pictures and statues, as well as relics and candles.

-A home altar or family altar is a shrine kept in the home of some Western Christian families used for Christian prayer and family worship.
-Home altars often contain a cross or crucifix, an image of Jesus Christ, a copy of the Bible (especially a Family Bible), a breviary and/or other prayer book, a daily devotional, and prayer beads, among other religious articles specific to the individual's Christian denomination, for example, the images of the saints for Catholics, the Small Catechism for Lutherans, and the Anglican prayer beads for Anglicans.
+A home altar or family altar is a shrine kept in the home of a Western Christian family used for Christian prayer and family worship.
+Home altars often contain a cross or crucifix, a copy of the Bible (especially a Family Bible), a breviary and/or other prayer book, a daily devotional, a headcovering (worn by many Christian women, especially during prayer and worship), icons of Jesus Christ and prayer beads, among other religious articles specific to the individual's Christian denomination, for example, the images of the saints for Catholics, the Small Catechism for Evangelical-Lutherans, and the Anglican prayer beads for Anglicans.

 History

 Believers have historically hung a Christian cross on the eastern wall of their homes to indicate the eastward direction towards which they focused their prayers.